anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ```

 #### 9.2 Generate Test Image Data from Directory
-Then, generate test data from directory.
+Then, generate test data from directory with the same settings.
 ```python
 # TASK 9.2.1 : Set up data generator for test data
 from keras.preprocessing.image import ImageDataGenerator